anustg/solstice-scripts/README.md

 # Installing Solstice

+The instructions below give easy instructions for end-users.
+If you are interested in hacking/developing/changing `solsticepy`, see [HACKING](HACKING.md)

 ## Windows

 * For Windows (Windows 10, 64-bit), use our 64-bit [binary installer](https://github.com/anustg/solstice-scripts/releases) to install Solstice.
 The resulting files will be located in `c:\Program Files\solstice-0.9.0` (with the appropriate version number).
 Note that the Windows installer **also includes** the post-processing tools.